Thanatisia/SharedSpace/Docs/Software/Open-Source-Software/projects/rclone/README.md

                 + Leave this empty if you wish to copy everything from the root as the top-level directory
     ```bash
     rclone ls [remote-id]:/path/to/files >> drive-contents-yyyymmdd-HHMMSS.log
     ```

+- List all files in a remote source
+    - Explanation
+        + remote-id : This remote id refers to the remote target added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file
+        - /path/to/files : This refers to the source directory in the remote session you wish to list from as the top-level root directory
+            - Notes
+                + Leave this empty if you wish to copy everything from the root as the top-level directory
+    ```bash
+    rclone lsf [remote-id]:/path/to/files >> drive-contents-yyyymmdd-HHMMSS.log
+    ```

+- List all files with only the modification time, size and path of the objects
+    - Explanation
+        + `--min-size [minimum-size]` : Filter all files found to be at least more than the specified minimum-size
+        + remote-id : This remote id refers to the remote target added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file
+        - /path/to/files : This refers to the source directory in the remote session you wish to list from as the top-level root directory
+            - Notes
+                + Leave this empty if you wish to copy everything from the root as the top-level directory
+    ```bash
+    rclone lsl [remote-id]:/path/to/files
+    ```

+- List all files bigger than a certain size with only the modification time, size and path of the objects
+    - Explanation
+        + `--min-size [minimum-size]` : Filter all files found to be at least more than the specified minimum-size
+        + remote-id : This remote id refers to the remote target added into your ['$HOME'/'%APPDATA%]']/rclone/rclone.conf configuration file
+        - /path/to/files : This refers to the source directory in the remote session you wish to list from as the top-level root directory
+            - Notes
+                + Leave this empty if you wish to copy everything from the root as the top-level directory
+    ```bash
+    rclone lsl --min-size [minimum-size] [remote-id]:/path/to/files
+    ```

 - List all directories in Google Drive